 In 1989, Charley Pride recorded Stephen Pride's 'I Made Love to You in My Mind' (co-written with D. Hutchins) and included the track on 'Moody Woman' (16th Avenue Records, 1989).

 In the mid-1990s, Stephen Pride saw the release of a CD single, 'One Side of the Bed', on Ray Pennington's Step One Records, the same label which Gene Watson recorded for between 1993 and 1997.

 In 1994, Stephen Pride had an unexpected performance at The Meyerson Symphony Center in Dallas.
 During the middle of Charley Pride's performance, Stephen Pride was asked by his brother to come on stage and perform.
 Stephen Pride had only come to enjoy the show.

 However, after his performance of Travis Tritt's 'Help Me Hold On', Stephen Pride was given a standing ovation from the crowd and had an excellent write-up in the newspaper the following day.

 The combination of Stephen Pride's vocal range and the haunting 'Pride' timbre made for a soulful treat that was hard to beat.

-Stephen Pride's first full album of material saw the light of day in 2004; 'Pride On The Wild Side' (Starplex Records, 2004) was released on Starplex Records.
+In 2004, Stephen Pride saw the release of his first full album of material; 'Pride on The Wild Side' (Starplex Records, 2004) was released on Starplex Records.